UnitexGramLab/unitexgramlab-org/pages/02.blog/01.featured/relex-network/post.md

 # Resources distributed with Unitex/GramLab

-The information related to the resources distributed with Unitex/GramLab is available [here](../language-resources).
+The information related to the resources distributed with Unitex/GramLab is now available [here](../language-resources).